-The Innovation Institute, a division of the Massachusetts Technology Collaborative ("Mass Tech Collaborative" or "MassTech") is issuing this Notice of Funding Opportunity for the Massachusetts TechHubs Program, (NOFO No.2025-JAII-06) (the "NOFO") to solicit responses from qualified firms ("Applicants") interested in securing a Massachusetts 'TechHub' designation for a region demonstrating innovation capacity and/or receiving grant funding to develop, build, or scale dynamic, place-based innovation ecosystems that leverage regional strengths in emerging technologies or industry clusters (the "Project").
+The Innovation Institute, a division of the Massachusetts Technology Collaborative ("Mass Tech Collaborative" or "MassTech") is issuing this Notice of Funding Opportunity for the Massachusetts TechHubs Program to solicit responses from qualified firms interested in securing a Massachusetts TechHub designation for a region demonstrating innovation capacity and/or receiving grant funding to develop, build, or scale dynamic, place-based innovation ecosystems that leverage regional strengths in emerging technologies or industry clusters (the "Project").
 Applicants will be competing against each other for designation and/or grant funding and the submissions of all Applicants shall be compared and evaluated pursuant to the evaluation criteria set forth in this NOFO.